 Vascular Surgery Fellowship Program

-- Abbott Northwestern Hospital -the Twin Cities' largest hospital -offering a concurrent opportunity for exposure to pediatric vascular conditions; and the largest hospital in the Twin Cities, Abbott Northwestern is recognized nationally and locally for its exceptional expertise and care
+- Abbott Northwestern Hospital - the Twin Cities' largest hospital; offers endovascular and open cases and a concurrent opportunity for exposure to pediatric vascular conditions; and

-- Fairview Southdale Hospital -a suburban community hospital with 40+ specialty services and includes a concurrent mini-rotation for spine exposure.
+- Fairview Southdale Hospital - a suburban community hospital with 40+ specialty services; includes a concurrent mini-rotation for spine exposure along with open and endovascular procedures.

 - Personal statement